adonisjs/v5-docs/content/guides/security/encryption.md

 const encrypted = Encryption.encrypt('hello-world')
 ```

-The encryption is based on the `aes-256-cbc` algorithm and uses the `appKey` saved inside the `config/app.ts` file as the secret for encryption.
+The encryption is based on the `aes-256-cbc` algorithm, and uses the `appKey` saved inside the `config/app.ts` file as the secret for encryption.

-## Encrypting/Decrypting values
+## Encrypting/decrypting values

 The encryption module also generates a unique [iv](https://en.wikipedia.org/wiki/Initialization_vector) for every encryption call.
 Hence encrypting the same value twice will result in a different visual output.